Zelgadis87/rule-reactor/README.md

 # Documentation

 Documentation will be available about 2016-03-30.
-Meanwhile see examples directory.
+Meanwhile see examples and test directories.

 There is also an intro at: http://anywhichway.github.io/rule-reactor.html